 Turn your pancakes into peaches!
 Few things look more aesthetically pleasing than powerful buttocks muscles.

-Lean forward slightly bracing your arms (on a wall or rail) for support.
-Soften your supporting knee as you lift the other leg up in back of you.
+Lean forward slightly, bracing your arms (on a wall or rail) for support.
+Soften your supporting knee as you lift the other leg behind you.

-Keep the working leg very straight and turned in (toe pointing towards the floor) slightly.
+Keep the working leg very straight and slightly turned in (toe pointing towards the floor).

 16 reps each leg.